 How do we determine if you are ineligible?

-We will deem you ineligible if you are:
+We consider you ineligible if you are:

 - Pursuing a non-primary care specialty (e.g., a program with a surgical or emergency medicine focus).